52147/Current-Age-Web/README.md

 node findage.js
 ```

-Save the findage.js, server will automatically restart on port 3000
+Save the findage.js and server will automatically restart on port 3000
 ```
 nodemon findage.js
 ```